karol-dubas/MultithreadingCSharp/README.md

 - Guarantees that the code after it won't be executed until the asynchronous operation is completed
 - Retrieves result when available, unwrapping `Task<T>` result
 - Makes sure that there were no exceptions with awaited task or re-throws exceptions that occured inside the `Task`, if task failed
 - Introduces continuation that allows to get back to the original context (thread).
-Code after `await` will run once task has completed, and it will run on the same thread that spawned asynchronous operation
+Code after `await` will run once task has completed
 - Keyword `await` can be used on any _awaitable_ type, which can be created by implementing `GetAwaiter` method

 #### `Task`